 My annual tradition for creating the national selections page for the coming song contest usually comes in November but with Belgium announcing their artist barely two weeks into the new Eurovision season, this national selections page is being published very early in the season.

 I will be keeping this page up-to-date as we progress through season, confirming known details of the plans and progress of the national selections, whether they be national finals, or artist and song selections.

-Albania’s national song contest, Festivali i Kenges, reaches its 60th edition and will, as usual, be used as the method for selecting Albania’s Eurovision entry.
-Fest 60 will likely take place towards the end of December (usually shortly before Christmas) and is regarded as the kick off of the national finals season.
+Albania’s national song contest, Festivali i Kenges, reached its 60th edition and was, as usual, used as the method for selecting Albania’s Eurovision entry.
+Fest 60 took place between 27 and 29 December.

-Having withdrawn in 2021 due to recent geopolitical events, we are awaiting news on an Armenian return for 2022.
+Having withdrawn in 2021 due to recent geopolitical events, Armenia are making a return in 2022.